ananth99/sentry-laravel/README.md

 #### To include this in your app:
 1. Configure your mail.php and database.php.
-2. Modify routes to suit your requirement.
+2. Modify routes to suit your requirement after login or authentication.
+Default routes redirect to homepage with a flash status message in the homepage itself.
 3. Implementation uses Twitter Bootstrap by default and comes up with a UI.
 Change it as per your requirement.

 *Note: The default Auth Provider in Laravel and Sentry are independent.
 Auth will not work while using Sentry.*